-The black widow spider (Latrodectus mactans) has a shiny black body with a red hourglass-shape on the belly area.
+The black widow spider has a shiny black body with a red hourglass-shape on its belly area.
 The bite of a black widow spider is poisonous.

-This is for information only and not for use in the treatment or management of an actual poison exposure.
-If you have an exposure, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
+This article is for information only.
+DO NOT use it to treat or manage a black widow spider bite.
+If you or someone you are with is bitten, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
 Or, go straight to the nearest hospital emergency room.